Tulsa Riverside Airport: Facilities and aircraft

 Tulsa Riverside Airport covers an area of 664 acres (269 ha) at an elevation of 638 feet (194 m) above mean sea level.
 It has three runways with asphalt surfaces: 1L/19R is 5,102 by 100 feet (1,555 x 30 m); 1R/19L is 4,208 by 100 feet (1,283 x 30 m);

 13/31 is 2,641 by 50 feet (805 x 15 m).
 120 acre are leased to the Tulsa County Board of Commissioners for the operation of South Lakes Golf Course.

 For the 12-month period ending October 10, 2018, the airport’s traffic was 60% local general aviation, 37% transient general aviation, 1% air taxi, and less than 1% each of military and commercial.
 At that time there were 313 aircraft based at this airport, with 257 single-engine, 31 multi-engine, 14 jets, 7 helicopters and 4 gliders.

 Airport observation area

-In 2009 and again in 2010 the TAA held fundraising golf tournaments to create what they called "a first-class observation area" in an effort to discourage drivers from pulling over on 91st street directly adjacent to the airport to watch the aircraft landing.
-They initially built six parking spaces outside the fence on the southwest side of the airport.
-Since the two golf tournaments the TAA has begun to sell brick pavers around the gazebo that will be built on the site and they have begun selling taxiway lights that have been removed and replaced by LED lights, and rewired as LED desk lamps.
-When complete the observation area will have a gazebo, security guard shack, and restroom.
-Currently an elevated viewing platform, enlarged airport diagram, and six picnic tables on concrete slabs have been completed and installed.
-Thus far all the work on the observation area has been completed by Tulsa Airport Authority employees except for the enlarged airport diagram which was completed as part of a Boy Scout Eagle project.
+In an effort to discourage drivers from parking on 91st Street adjacent to the airport to watch aircraft, the TAA built an observation area southwest of the airport, funded by charity golf tournaments held in 2009 and 2010, sales of brick pavers on the site, and sales of desk lamps made from salvaged airport taxiway lights that were replaced by LED lights.
+Parking spaces, an elevated viewing platform, enlarged airport diagram, and six picnic tables were completed and installed.
+When complete, the observation area will have a gazebo, security guard shack, and restroom.
+All work on the observation area was done by TAA employees except for the enlarged airport diagram which was completed as part of an Eagle Scout Service Project.